tombenke/parc/tutorial/README.md

 ## Mapping

 Every parser object implements a `Map()` method, that must get a mapper function.
 This mapper function gets the latest result of the `Parse()` call, and returns any value that is made out of the raw input result.

+The Map() method therefore plays a key role in transforming the raw results -- which are essentially just fragments of the input string -- into a form that is more useful for subsequent processing.

+Typically, this operation is used to assemble the nodes of an Abstract Syntax Tree (AST).
+This AST can then be passed on to a further processing routine, for example: to output the results in a different representational format than the original (such as JSON or YAML), or, in the case of programs, to execute the code directly (interpreter) or to generate executable code from it (compiler).

 In the following example the `Integer` parser matches one or more digit characters with the target string and returns with an `int` value.
 The conversion of the result to an integer is done in the `Map()` function of the parser: